An introduction (start here)

 Many people outside France are a bit bewildered about what is a "Maccaferri" and/or a "Selmer" guitar.
 Since this confusion has existed for so long, the terms (in the English-speaking world, anyway) are probably permanently jumbled.
 Nonetheless, here are a few basic facts that may help clarify the situation.

 Maccaferri designed a cluster of guitars which Selmer built and marketed for only two years: 1932 and 1933.
-By 1934, he had parted company with Selmer, whereupon someone in the Selmer shop redesigned the guitar and, thereafter, Selmer basically sold only that one model.
+By 1934, he had parted company with Selmer, whereupon someone in the Selmer shop redesigned their main production guitar and, thereafter, Selmer basically sold only that one model.
 Maccaferri's era of influence at Selmer preceded Django Reinhardt and the Hot Club jazz phenomenon.
 Being first and foremost a classical musician, Maccaferri never knew Reinhardt, nor even knew his music.

-Commencing in 1932, Maccaferri hired workers (mostly Italians, by the way), oversaw the outfitting of the workshops and the making of jigs and molds, established specifications for the initial models, and generally got things rolling while continuing his career as a concertising classical guitarist (though this was soon to be cut short by a freak accident).
+Commencing in 1932, Maccaferri hired workers (mostly Italians, by the way), oversaw the outfitting of the workshops and the making of jigs and molds, established specifications for the initial models, and generally got things rolling while continuing his career as a concertizing classical guitarist (though this was soon to be cut short by a freak accident).

 The D-hole model was never made again.
 In fact, only the new modèle Jazz was produced at all, though a handful of old bodies and parts were combined and sent out in later years.
 By l939, Selmer had added Django's name to the headstock, though only a few rare guitars actually bear this inscription.